-Near the end of seventeenth year in the second Gregorian millennium, a girl child returned to her birth home.
+Near the end of the seventeenth year in the third Gregorian millennium, a girl child returned to her birth home.
 She traveled north to a place where her Mama and Aunt would periodically talk about about how some president in the ’80s left blackfolks all but the Christian God and liquor.
 “Yeah, it trickled alright.
 Just not in our pockets,” Mama said.
 “Yea, he was no joke!
 It ain’t do us no good,” her Aunt added.

 The girl child did not understand their righteous anger then.
 Unbeknownst to her people and those with colder blood, the girl child would begin to understand and do keen studies for her survival, which was acceptable to some.
 She also began practicing a vivid imagination of unthought foundations for growth, which shockingly scared most.
 The latter many worried could destroy it all–the rotten and the sacred.

 Before her quarter life came, the girl child would later go on to read whole books on how her home came to be a ghost town.
 She connected large swaths of words about the world, reading theories of a pale-skinned Smith (he believed something called free markets had magic wands, she recalled), another named Marx (he said Smith’s wand was actually just another instrument to keep the working man down), and another called Du Bois, a man many considered black but looked closer to caramel.
 She remembered him telling both of them other men that their theories lacked a little color and spoke sparsely about the Negro.

 The girl child took note.
 She filed the information under the most fitting of titles: the judgmental, yet descriptive phrase, unassauged insecurity, a loaded and messy word, greed, and the last moniker which angered her the most because it described acts that she knew to be routine and seemingly destined, mundane and profoundly deadly, willful neglect.